Geography of Indonesia: Overview

 Indonesia is an archipelagic country extending about 5120 km from east to west and 1760 km from north to south.
 It is considered to be the largest archipelagic country in the world.
-According to a geospatial survey conducted between 2007 and 2010 by National Coordinating Agency for Survey and Mapping (Bakosurtanal), Indonesia has 17,500 islands.
-While earlier survey conducted in 2002 by National Institute of Aeronautics and Space (LAPAN) stated Indonesia has 18,307 islands.
+According to a geospatial survey conducted between 2007 and 2010 by National Coordinating Agency for Survey and Mapping (Bakosurtanal), Indonesia has 17,500 islands, while an earlier survey conducted in 2002 by National Institute of Aeronautics and Space (LAPAN) stated Indonesia has 18,307 islands.
 According to the CIA World Factbook, there are 17,508 islands.
 The discrepancy between the surveys is likely caused by the earlier different survey method including tidal islands, sandy cays and rocky reefs that surface during low tide and submerge during high tide.
 There are 8,844 named islands according to estimates made by the government of Indonesia, with 922 of those being permanent.
-It comprises five main islands: Sumatra, Java, Borneo (known as Kalimantan in Indonesia), Sulawesi, and New Guinea; two major island groups (Nusa Tenggara and the Maluku Islands) and sixty smaller island groups.
-Four of the islands are shared with other countries: Borneo is shared with Malaysia and Brunei; Sebatik, located off the northeastern coast of Kalimantan, shared with Malaysia; Timor is shared with East Timor; and New Guinea is shared with Papua New Guinea.
+Indonesia comprises five main islands: Sumatra, Java, Borneo (known as Kalimantan in Indonesia), Sulawesi, and New Guinea; two major island groups (Nusa Tenggara and the Maluku Islands) and sixty smaller island groups.
+Four of the islands are shared with other countries: Borneo is shared with Malaysia and Brunei; Sebatik, located off the northeastern coast of Kalimantan, is shared with Malaysia; Timor is shared with East Timor; and New Guinea is shared with Papua New Guinea.

 Indonesia has total land area of 1904569 km2, including 93000 km2 of inland seas (straits, bays, and other bodies of water).
 This makes it the largest island country in the world.
 The additional surrounding sea areas bring Indonesia's generally recognised territory (land and sea) to about 5 million km^{2}.
 The government claims an exclusive economic zone of 6159032 km2.
 This brings the total area to about 7.9 million km^{2}.

 During the Pleistocene, the Greater Sunda Islands were connected to the Asian mainland while New Guinea was connected to Australia.
 Karimata Strait, Java Sea and Arafura Sea were formed as the sea level rose at the end of the Pleistocene.